 One interactive technique that is perhaps one of the best eLearning examples is the scratch to reveal activity.
 This can be seen in EdApp’s course Utility Knives Safety course, where it is used to make students take agency in their learning.

 This type of activity can be used as great learning object because of its tactile nature.
 Having learners scratch away the image to reveal the content underneath will make for a more memorable experience, especially when it is done on mobile.

-Another great interactive eLearning example is the drag to reveal activity.
+Another great interactive elearning example is the drag to reveal activity.
 This can be seen in action with the use of the Comparison template in EdApp’s Spirits, Beer, and Wine course, which is a must-have course for anyone training bar staff.
 Compared to other SCORM authoring tools and cloud-based learning technology, the platform’s interactive templates make it easier for learners to engage with the training material.

-We can see an example of an eLearning activity that involves dragging items to the correct category in the course Waste Management Safety which uses EdApp’s Drag to Match template.
+We can see an example of an corporate learning activity that involves dragging items to the correct category in the course Waste Management Safety which uses EdApp’s Drag to Match template.
 This is just one of the many safety courses on the EdApp safety training software.

 It can also be considered a gamification eLearning example as this type of activity helps a learner create connections, which further cements what they have learned into their long-term memory.
 It is an important technique for the type of safety courses on EdApp that require a learner to completely master a topic for their well-being.

 This activity involves putting words into the right context to finish a paragraph or sentence.
-This is an important activity type because it makes sure that learners can apply their knowledge in the correct place.
+Adding this activity to your learning programs because it makes sure that learners can apply their knowledge in the correct place.

 One of the best eLearning examples is the activity of putting items in the correct order.
-We can see this interactive eLearning activity in the EdApp course Creating a Positive Customer Experience, which is an essential course for training retail workers.
+We can see this interactive blended-learning activity in the EdApp course Creating a Positive Customer Experience, which is an essential learning material for training retail workers.

 This type of activity is important because it makes sure that students have not only learned the content but that they understand it well enough to remember it in the correct sequence.